PK

 objdesc.objectname := 'QUEUE1'; objdesc.dblinkname := 'dblink';

-If necessary, change the package name PGM8
+If necessary, change the package name PGM8 of all DG4MQ procedures to PGM.

 For example, for version 8 and 9: